rosado-io/docs/get-started/android/README.md

 # Android SDK

-This guide provides instructions to integrate Authgear with an Android app.
+This guide provides instructions on integrating Authgear with an Android app.
 Supported platforms include:

 * Android 5.0 (API 21) or higher